crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 Mojo uses [virtuals](/docs/api/modelsbase#virtuals) on models to asynchronously load remote resources as they're demanded in the application.
 They are essentially properties that only get defined when they're data-bound to.

-This has a number of awesome benefits:
+This has a number of sweet benefits:

 1. Reduces the number of API calls.
 2. Reduces the cognitive overhead of handling asynchronous resources.